kjernest01/Savor_The_Flavor/README.md

 ## DISCLAIMER

 This project is not equipped to be hosted online yet since it makes use of the express server to render and GET files.

+#### Note: This project was developed by a group of database designers.
+The original project can be found at this link: https://github.com/Jongrimes20/Savor-The-Flavor

+#### The original team members of the project are

+Jonathan Kopuri (kjernest01)
+Jon Grimes (Jongrimes20)
+JC Garza (JCGarzaa)
+Karina Varughese (Karina-Varughese)
+Alex JM

+#### This project is currently being further developed by Jonathan Kopuri